-The Direction notices aim to limit sulphur oxides and other particulate matter—contained in cruise ship exhaust emissions—in Sydney Harbour.
-Visible discharge from a ship’s exhaust stacks is still possible, but will not be related to sulphur or particulate matter discharges.
-Where ships use approved scrubber units, the water used in the system to remove the bulk of the emission particulates produces steam, which is visible from the exhaust stack—as shown by the following photo.
+The Directions aim to reduce exhaust emissions of sulphur oxides and other particulate matter from cruise ships berthed in Sydney Harbour.
+Visible discharge from a ship’s exhaust stack/s is still possible even when low sulphur fuel or an exhaust gas cleaning system, or scrubber, is being used.
+In particular, the water used in scrubber systems to remove the bulk of the sulphur and particulate matter produces steam, which is visible from the exhaust stack—as shown by the following photo.

-Our inspectors verify that cruise ships under this Direction are using low sulphur fuel by checking the bunker fuel delivery reports.
-Bunker fuel delivery reports are an international requirement under MARPOL Annex VI and outline which fuel has been purchased and, in the case of low sulphur fuel, confirms that the sulphur content is below the 0.1% sulphur limit.
-Our surveyors then check logbook records to verify the time at which the ship switched over from heavy fuel oil to the low sulphur fuel.
+Our surveyors verify that cruise ships are using low sulphur fuel by inspecting the bunker fuel delivery reports.
+Bunker fuel delivery reports are an international requirement under MARPOL Annex VI and outline which fuel has been purchased and, in the case of low sulphur fuel, confirm that the sulphur content meets the 0.10% sulphur limit.
+Our surveyors then check logbook records to verify the time at which the ship switched over from heavy fuel oil to low sulphur fuel.

-Future changes to shipping emissions
+Future changes to shipping air emissions

 From 1 January 2020, all vessels—regardless of size—will need to meet the new global 0.50% limit on the sulphur content of ships fuel.